Risk Management Amplify Platform

 API 1: Broken Object Level Authorization (BOLA)

-At the top of the list is the one you should focus most of your attention on and is actually part of that couple who breaks up and get back together.
-This risk has that “complicated” relationship with API 5: Broken Functional Level Authorization as they can be separated or together depending on what list you’re referencing.
-But it is separate with the intention being to put more focus on broken object-level authorization.
-BOLA is essentially based around IDs and the erroneous ways they are tied to authorization.
-Secure systems should have authorization checks that rely on user policies and hierarchies where it checks if the user logged in has access to a requested object.
-Unfortunately, in API based applications the server doesn’t always track the client’s state fully so there is this reliance on object IDs.
+At the top of the list is the one you should focus most of your attention on.
+It is actually much like that one couple you know who often breaks up and gets back together.
+This risk has that “complicated” relationship with API 5: Broken Functional Level Authorization, as they can be separated or together depending on what list you’re referencing.
+But here it is separate with the intention being to put more focus on broken object-level authorization.

 The problem